More About Tallying The World's Planetarium Attendance

 Also, keep in mind I'm using volunteered data (from you kind volunteers out there).
 An accumulated reportage from less than 10% of theaters isn't exactly comprehensive, though pollsters frequently project from far smaller samples.
 On the other hand, to my knowledge there are no other such tallies available; I daresay this guess is as good as you're likely to find.
 It wouldn't hurt to have more data points, of course!

-Additionally, my counting program has evolved a little over the years, and there have been some anomalies that have caused the totals (and planetarium count) to bounce around some.
+Additionally, my counting program has evolved a little over the years, and some anomalies have caused the totals (and planetarium count) to bounce around some.
 For example, some time ago, I had entered an international planetarium's attendance figure of 50,000 — but the planetarium itself had an unknown dome size in my database.
 Based on that one data point, the program estimated that every "unknown" dome size had an average attendance of 50,000, which was clearly not the case — but it inflated the projection by more than 10 million people!
 Woops.
-Then, in trying to correct it, I simply rewrote the program to leave out facilities for which the dome size was unknown.
-Woops again; those facilities were then dropped from the planetarium count altogether; it was just the attendance figure that should have been omitted.
+In trying to correct it, I rewrote the program to leave out facilities for which the dome size was unknown.
+Woops again; those facilities then got dropped from the planetarium count altogether; it was just the attendance figure that should have been omitted.
+Eventually I got it straightened out.

 In September 2002, one sole attendance report had a significant impact.
-One large U. S. facility reported an annual attendance of 1.2 million people (if you have to ask, you haven't been paying attention <g>).
+A large U. S. facility reported an annual attendance of 1.2 million people.
 This skewed the average for the size category from 220,000 up to more than 320,000; and thus the projection for that category by nearly 1 million people.
+In 2015, they reported the same attendance numbers.
+Hayden continues to be a data point way off the bell curve, affecting the projections significantly.
 Would that every 21-meter dome have such great attendance!
+But none come close.

 In 2005, I restructured my database, and separated out institutions from the domes they operate.
 Before, if an institution was operating multiple dome theaters (portables, for example), their total attendance had been counted for their large, fixed theater dome size.
 So, I re-defined the term "planetarium" to mean the dome(s) instead of the singular institution.
 Then I discovered that I'd been using a fixed-dome theater's attendance report count for any portables they operated, too; in other words, the number of responses for the latter category had been getting over-counted.
 Now the figure for "Responses" in those small size categories (portables are all in the 5-7 meter diameter range) is more correct.
 But, the average (total visitors divided by responses) became a much larger figure, and when multiplied by the large number of domes of that size, the projected attendance for that category tripled.
 This significantly boosted the bottom line attendance projection by some 7 million.
 One cannot conclude that worldwide attendance increased so much from the previous report; the estimating method became more refined.